Skincare Mistakes: What sabotages its effect

 Mistake 1: No SPF

 Up to 80% of visible skin aging is UV-induced.
-Anyone who doesn't wear a daily sunscreen (SPF 30+) – not even in summer, not even on the way to the office – sabotages every other effort.
-Vitamin C protects; Retinol builds; but UV radiation destroys faster.
-SPF is not an addition to the routine – it is its foundation.
+Anyone who doesn't wear a daily sunscreen (SPF 30+) – not even in summer, not even on the way to the office – is sabotaging every other effort.
+Vitamin C protects; retinol builds; but UV radiation destroys faster.
+SPF is not a supplement to the routine – it is its foundation.

 Mistake 2: Too many actives at once

-Skincare is not additive.
-Every additional step without a concept costs – in terms of tolerability, effectiveness, and time.
+Skincare is not an addition.
+Every additional step without a concept comes at a cost – in terms of tolerability, effectiveness, and time.

 Mistake 3: Over-exfoliation

 Chemical peels are effective – but the barrier has limits.
-Daily peeling, too high concentrations, or combining several exfoliating active ingredients in a short time destroys the barrier.
+Daily exfoliation, too high concentrations, or combining several exfoliating active ingredients in a short time destroys the barrier.
 Symptoms: redness, flakiness, increased sensitivity, breakouts.
-Solution: Take breaks, slowly increase concentrations, regenerate the barrier with ceramides and panthenol.
+Solution: take breaks, gradually increase concentrations, regenerate the barrier with ceramides and panthenol.

 Mistake 4: Wrong layering order

 The order determines penetration.
 Basic rule: thinnest texture first, heaviest last.
-Serums before creams, aqueous formulations before oily.
-Occlusives (squalane, rich creams) at the end – they form a barrier layer and prevent active ingredients applied afterwards from penetrating.
+Serums before creams, watery formulations before oily ones.
+Occlusives (squalane, rich creams) at the end – they form a barrier layer and prevent subsequently applied active ingredients from penetrating.
 SPF always as the last step in the morning, after all serums and moisturizers.

 Mistake 5: Giving up on products too soon

 Retinol needs 8–12 weeks.
 Vitamin C shows pigmentation changes after 4–8 weeks.
 Niacinamide effects on pores: 8–12 weeks.
-Anyone who changes the product after 2 weeks has no data – only spent money.
+Anyone who changes products after 2 weeks has no data – just spent money.
 Patience is the cheapest skincare ingredient.

-Using retinol daily in high concentrations from the start leads to retinization, barrier damage, and the conviction that "this is not for me."
+Using retinol daily at a high concentration from the start leads to retinization, barrier damage, and the conviction "this isn't for me."
 This is a protocol error, not an active ingredient failure.
-Introduce slowly (see Retinol guide), always use moisturizer as a sandwich layer, and apply SPF the next morning.
+Introduce slowly (see retinol guide), always use moisturizer as a sandwich layer, and SPF the next morning.

 Frequently Asked Questions